Huichelaar/SkillSystem_FE8/EngineHacks/SkillSystem/Skills/StandaloneSkills/PairUp/README.md

   - Mention last four bytes in banim name string need to be left alone.
   - Mention that animDistX & animDistY should be even numbers or battle anims might misalign a little when swapping.
   - If pair-up unit has weapon equipped, priority is given to item-specific banims.
 If pair-up unit is unarmed, priority is given to whatever armed anim is first in the list.
 If you put handaxe anims before 1-range axe anims, you won't need magic axe anims.
-  - Mention it's best for C06 and C0D to not be far apart in Neoma and Kylorde battle animations, depending on length of swaptime.

 Credits TODO:
   - Sme for her Refuge patch.